furstenheim/step-functions-tester/README.md

 ## Requirements

 ```
-## important newer versions do not work properly
+## important different versions, even patches can make the tester not run
+pip3 install 'aws-sam-cli==1.23.0'
-pip3 install 'aws-sam-cli==1.12'
+pip3 install docker-compose==1.25.4
 ```

-* Docker
-* Docker-compose. version 1.25.4 newer versions might not work
+Linux.

 ## Gotchas
 * No current support for parallel.
 * Current implementation is quite global and it will run docker on the host network and use default redis port.
+* Not currently working on Mac, PRs are welcome